jdevries3133/low_traffic_deployment/README.md

 - `POSTGRES_USERNAME`
 - `POSTGRES_PASSWORD`
 - `POSTGRES_HOST`
+- `DATABASE_URL`

 The port will always be the standard Postgres port of `5432`.

+`DATABASE_URL` is a composition of the database name, username, password, and host, and it's used by some ORMs like Prisma.

 ## Demo App